- Claiming a TPD Payout Through a Superannuation Fund

 How Is TPD Paid to Me?

-Your superannuation account will receive your lump sum TPD payout after authorisation, providing you with these options:
+Your superannuation account will receive your lump sum payout after authorisation, providing you with these options:

 • Withdraw some or all of the money.